The Sixth Extinction (The X-Files): Ratings

 "The Sixth Extinction" was first shown in the United States on November 7, 1999.
 This episode earned a Nielsen rating of 10.6, with a 16 share, meaning that roughly 10.6 percent of all television-equipped households, and 16 percent of households watching television, were tuned in to the episode.
 It was viewed by 17.82 million viewers and was the most watched episode of the seventh season in the United States.
 The episode aired in the United Kingdom and Ireland on Sky1 on May 7, 2000, and received 1.00 million viewers and was the third most watched episode that week.
 Fox promoted the episode with the tagline "Something is driving Mulder insane.
 Something he's been searching for.
 Something he shouldn't have found."
-The episode was later included on The X-Files Mythology, Volume 3 – Colonization, a DVD collection that contains episodes involved with the alien Colonist's plans to take over the earth.
+The episode was later included on The X-Files Mythology, Volume 3 – Colonization, a DVD collection that contains episodes involved with the alien Colonists' plans to take over the earth.